SAP/odfuzz/README.md

 ```

 ### Run configuration
-To access OData services introduced in SAP, it is required to set the following **environmental variables** in your system.
+To access OData services introduced in SAP, it is required to set the following **environment variables** in your system.
 The fuzzer will use these variables for a **basic authentication**.
 ```
 SAP_USERNAME=Username
 SAP_PASSWORD=Password